Sally Keeble: Political career

 Keeble was first elected as a councillor in the 1986 Southwark London Borough Council election for the ward of Consort, being re-elected in 1990.

 In 1995, Keeble was selected to stand for the Labour Party in Northampton North through an all-women shortlist.

 Keeble served on the Agriculture Select Committee (before its abolition in 2001), and became Parliamentary Private Secretary to Rt.
 Hon Hilary Armstrong in 1999.
-After the 2001 general election she was appointed Parliamentary Under Secretary of State at the Department of Transport, Local Government and the Regions, where her responsibilities included planning, regeneration, housing and local transport.
+Following the 2001 general election she was appointed Parliamentary Under Secretary of State at the Department of Transport, Local Government and the Regions, where her responsibilities included planning, regeneration, housing and local transport.
 She chaired the taskforce on parks and urban green spaces.
 In 2002, she moved to the Department for International Development.
 In 2003, she left the frontbench.
 From 2005, she was a member of the Treasury Select Committee.

 Keeble introduced a private members bill to introduce the offence of causing death by careless driving: the measure was later accepted by the Government and introduced in the Road Safety Act 2006.
 She also introduced ten-minute rule bills on flooding, and a bill on minimum pricing for alcohol.

 Keeble was involved in the 2009 United Kingdom Parliamentary Expenses scandal claiming £4,112 for windows at her Northampton house under the second home allowance, £3,072 for a new boiler and £950 for essential maintenance on the bathroom at her Northampton home.

 At the 2010 general election, Keeble lost her Northampton North seat by 1,937 votes to the Conservative Party candidate Michael Ellis, a swing of 6.9% from the previous election.

 At the 2019 United Kingdom general election Keeble failed to regain her Northampton North seat.
 The Conservative candidate Michael Ellis increased his majority to 5,507, a swing of 6% from the previous election, to hold his seat in Northampton North.

-Keeble has stood as the Labour candidate at every general election between 1997 and 2019.
+Keeble had stood as a Labour candidate at every general election between 1997 and 2019.

 Local politics

 Keeble re-entered public office upon her election to West Northamptonshire Council for Castle ward in the 2025 election.
-She was then elected leader of the Labour group on the Council following the previous leader, Wendy Randall, not being re-elected to the Council.
+She was then elected leader of the Labour group on the Council following the previous leader, Wendy Randall, not being re-elected to the council.
 Bob Purser was elected as Keeble's deputy.